-The Departments of Caldas, Quindío and Risaralda are known as the Coffee Triangle, and they produce the best coffee in the world.
+The Departments of Caldas, Quindío and Risaralda are known as the Coffee Cultural Landscape, and they produce the best coffee in the world.

 All of this came from the modest, hard-working and thrusting mule –drivers from Antioquia, challenged and protected by the mountains, the creators of the coffee culture which now reigns in all three Departments.

 The tourist industry has said that it is a prime destination in Latin America, because of the way it has adapted the coffee mansions and farmhouses of former times to accommodate tourists and offer them unique and marvelous.

 Travel around the Coffee Cultural Landscape, and you will find all kinds of buildings, theme parks, golf courses, coffee plantations, landscapes dotted with wax-palms, places for extreme sports, and ecological trails.